-Why I Bought Verizon in the First Place
+Why I Bought the Verizon DRIP in the First Place

 I purchased my first mobile phone in 1999 through Sprint (S).
 The Sprint network was always frustrating because of dropped calls and bad service in my home.
 The network was so bad that I never considered giving up my land line while I was a customer, but still I kept Sprint until I left the country to travel in 2001.
 When I returned from my 14 month trip to Asia and Latin America, I knew Sprint was not going to be my provider.

 Verizon on the other hand had a good reputation for coverage so I signed up with them for my second mobile phone plan in 2002.
 The Verizon network made me a firm believer that investing in the network was of utmost importance in the competitive wireless phone market.
 Upon looking at the stock as an investment, I saw a nice dividend yield and a reasonable valuation at the time.
 These two factors primarily influenced my decision to start a Dividend Reinvestment Plan (DRIP) to augment my portfolio.

 For a detailed look at all purchases and dividend reinvestments over the years, take a look at this spreadsheet click here.